MatthewKing/DeviceId/readme.md

 * `AddUserName` adds the current user's username to the device identifer.
 * `AddMachineName` adds the machine name to the device identifier.
-* `AddOSVersion` adds the current OS version to the device identifier.
+* `AddOsVersion` adds the current OS version to the device identifier.
 * `AddMacAddress` adds the MAC address to the device identifier.
 * `AddFileToken` adds a unique token stored in a file to the device identifier.
 The file is created if it doesn't already exist.
 Fails silently if no permissions available to access the file.